Pingelap: History

 Historically, the Ouwa or the Paramount Chief or King of Pikelap which is a hereditary title that granted supreme rule of the land, ruled the island of Pikelap which is now known as Pingelap.
 Japan seized the atoll in October 1914, following the start of World War I. The hereditary system remained in place during Japanese rule, although the title was renamed "Island Magistrate".

 Japan used the southern part of Pingelap Island during hostilities in the Pacific Ocean theater of World War II for a supply base.
 Allied Forces later attacked it.
 The presence of foreign troops on the island led to the introduction of a number of infectious diseases, including gonorrhoea, tuberculosis and dysentery, which reduced the population from its pre-war level of around 1000 to 800, and decreased the fertility rate significantly.

 The arrival of the U.S. Navy in 1945 resulted in the setting up of a democratically elected system alongside the traditional system, which gradually weakened in power.
 Universal primary education was provided for Pingelapese children and a limited health care scheme was set up to eradicate the diseases introduced during the war.

 During the 1960s, the Peace Corps and U.S. Air Force settled on the main island.
 The U.S. Air Force constructed a missile watching station in the northeast of the island and a pier, with work beginning in 1978 on an airstrip, jutting into the lagoon, on the main island.
 The runway was finished in 1982, and currently Caroline Islands Air makes two or three flights daily to and from the atoll.

 Climate

 Pingelap enjoys a tropical climate, with even, warm temperatures throughout the year.
+The NOAA estimated an average daily temperature range of 24-32˚C (75.2-89.6˚F) in 2018.

 Precipitation is generally plentiful, with heavy year-round rainfall.